By · Co-Founder · 17 min read · Updated

 • UKG contracts typically include 30-90 day termination notice requirements and often auto-renew.
 Read the exit clause before giving notice; the notice letter is a legally triggering document.

-• Small hospitals migrating off enterprise platforms consistently report that the replacement system felt easier to use within two weeks, but that the migration process itself was more disruptive than expected.
+• Based on our interviews with small hospitals that migrated off enterprise platforms, the replacement system typically felt easier to use within two weeks, but the migration process itself was more disruptive than expected.

 • The primary driver for small hospital UKG exits is not feature dissatisfaction.
 It is the ongoing cost and administrative overhead of a system that requires more IT infrastructure and HR staffing capacity than a 25-bed facility has.